Port of Dover: History

 After the threats of the Napoleonic Wars at the beginning of the 19th century, the Admiralty selected Dover as the most suitable location of a harbour of refuge for the fleet between the dockyards of Chatham and Portsmouth.
 In 1847 construction began on the Admiralty Pier.
 Envisaged as the Western Arm of the proposed haven, completion of the massive first stage in 1871 effectively stopped the silting of the harbour mouth as it cut off the drift of shingle from the direction of Folkestone.
 The Admiralty Pier was constructed using a foundation of Portland stone blocks surmounted by granite and durable Bramley Fall stone on the seaward facing exterior.
+Stothert & Pitt's 1885 Price Book records Messers H. Lee & Co as concrete contractor using a Lee's Mixer, an early example of concrete mixers used during construction on the Admiralty Pier.
 Further construction from 1897 onwards established the Eastern Arm of the current harbour, the Southern Breakwater and a further extension of the Admiralty Pier.

 During the First World War, a former cargo ship, the Spanish Prince, was deliberately sunk by the Admiralty close to the entrance to Dover Harbour to prevent German U-Boats from firing torpedoes into the harbour.
 During World War II, the remains of another ship, the War Sepoy, were sunk alongside the Spanish Prince.